How to Recover Wiped Files Using Terminal Command [Windows/macOS/Linux]

 Ever wiped your files by accident and felt that sinking feeling in your stomach?
 Don’t worry — you’re definitely not alone.
 Many users lose important data either by deleting it manually, formatting their drive, or running a command that erases everything.
 The good news?
 There are ways to get those files back, even using just the Terminal command.

-In this guide, we’ll explore how to recover wiped files using Terminal commands on Windows, macOS, and Linux — step-by-step.
-We’ll also look at an easier, more reliable method using MyRecover, a professional data recovery tool.
+In this guide, we’ll explore how to recover wiped files using Terminal commands on Windows, macOS, and Linux, providing you with battle-tested terminal methods to bring your data back from the brink.

 Understanding How Files Get Wiped